Totem-gdn/TotemGeneratorUnity/README.md

-# Totem Spear and Avatar Generator for Unity!
+# Totem Core for Unity!

-This Package knows how to randomly generate a Totem Avatar and a Totem Spear from scrath or with specific attributes.
+This Package enables interaction with Totem services and assets in Unity.

 ## Requirements